therealozp/class-notes/secure coding/TCP-IP model.md

-there exists 2 common layered models for computer communications: TCP/IP model and the OSI model.

-## TCP/IP model
-also known as Internet Protocol Suite.
+also known as Internet Protocol Suite. later improved upon by the [[OSI model]].

 ![[Pasted image 20260330162114.png]]